paldhous/ucb/2017/dataviz/md_raw/class13.md

 ![](./img/class13_2.jpg)

-In the code above, the function `hchart`  works similarly to `ggplot`, and `hcaes` works like `aes` in ggplot.
+In the code above, the function `hchart`  works similarly to `ggplot`, and `hcaes` works like `aes` in **ggplot2**.
 Rather than adding geometries, however, you need to define a chart type, here `"line"`.
 See [here](https://www.highcharts.com/docs/chart-and-series-types/chart-types) for available Highcharts types.

 Now let's customize this chart: